eums/website/_posts/2014-01-29-innovative-learning-week-workshops.markdown

 wordpress_id: 3060

 ---
-This year, EUMS are hosting a number of Innovative Learning Week events &nbsp;that are open to members of the society, staff and students at UoE and the wider community of Edinburgh.
+This year, EUMS are hosting a number of Innovative Learning Week events that are open to members of the society, staff and students at UoE and the wider community of Edinburgh.
 Sign-up for these events is via email to myself at: [community@eums.org.uk]("mailto:community@eums.org.uk") - spaces are limited and are given on a first come first served basis!

-Details of events and dates&#47;times are listed below.
+Details of events and dates/times are listed below.
 The workshops are all free of charge and are a great way to experience something new and fun!

 **_Wednesday 19th February_** - Reid Concert Hall